-Following up on our last post, the second local brewery that we hit while in North Carolina was Innovation Brewing, also located in Sylva not too far from Heinzelmännchen.
-We were actually pretty lucky with this surprise find because they had literally just opened a week or so prior to our visit.
+Another NC brewery we’d like to tell you about is called Innovation Brewing.
+They’re also located in Sylva not too far from Heinzelmännchen.
+We were actually pretty lucky with this surprise find because they had literally just opened a week or so prior to our visit!

 Their MAPLE BACON SMOKED PORTER was so on-breakfast-point that I’d call it the Bloody Mary of beers.
 You really could pick up on the hints of maple and bacon and the smoky goodness that makes it a great morning beer.
 I’d pair it with a stacked cranberry waffle with an antelope roast confit and a chargrilled pineapple slice (all topped with a smoked vanilla cinnamon syrup).